 Fig.~\ref{fig:NPP_pseudodata} illustrates the kinematic reach of the NC+CC pseudodata at the LHeC and the FCC-eh, in $ep$ and $e$Pb collisions (for per nucleon integrated luminosities $\le 1$ and 10\,fb$^{-1}$ respectively).
 In addition to inclusive data, semi-inclusive measurements with flavour sensitivity are also included.
-They will allow us to determine the strange, charm and beauty (also the top) PDFs.
-The principal technique is charm tagging (in CC for $xs$, in NC for $xc$) and beauty tagging (in NC for $xb$).
-The beam spot of the LHeC has a transverse extension of about $(7$\,$\mu$m$)^2$.
-Modern Si detectors have a resolution of a few microns to be compared with typical decay lengths of charm and beauty particles of hundreds of $\mu$m.
-The experimental challenges then are the beam pipe radius, coping at the LHeC with strong synchrotron radiation effects, and the forward tagging acceptance, similar to the HL-LHC challenges.
+A determination of the strange, charm, beauty and even top PDFs will thus become possible.
+The main technique required for flavour studies is charm (in CC for $xs$, in NC for $xc$) and beauty tagging (in NC for $xb$), for which the following consideration are in order, see Ref.~\cite{Klein:2016uxu}.
+The transverse extension of the LHeC beam spot of the LHeC is about $(7$\,$\mu$m$)^2$.
+Typical decay lengths of charm and beauty particles are of hundreds of $\mu$m, to be compared with the resolution of a few microns for modern Si detectors.
+The experimental challenges are then the forward tagging acceptance, similar to the situation at the HL-LHC, and the beam pipe radius, coping at the LHeC with strong synchrotron radiation effects.

-A study was made of the possible measurements of the anti-strange density in nuclei (see Fig.~\ref{fig:NPP_pseudodatabs1}) using impact parameter tagging in $e$A CC scattering, and of the charm and beauty structure functions in NC (see Fig.~\ref{fig:NPP_pseudodatabs2}).
+A study was made, Ref.~\cite{Klein:2016uxu}, of the possibilities for measurements of the nuclear anti-strange density (see Fig.~\ref{fig:NPP_pseudodatabs1}) through impact parameter tagging in $e$A CC scattering, and of the charm and beauty cross sections in NC (see Fig.~\ref{fig:NPP_pseudodatabs2}).

-Following experience on heavy flavour tagging at HERA and ATLAS, assumptions were made on the charm and beauty tagging efficiencies to be $10$\,\% and $60$\,\%, respectively.
-The light quark background in the charm analysis is assumed to be controllable to per cent level, while the charm background in the beauty tagging sample is assumed to be $10$\,\%.
-The tagging efficiencies and background contaminations affect the statistical error.
-Moreover, an additional systematic error is assumed in the simulated NC (CC) measurements of $3~(5)$\,\%.
-These result in very promising measurements of the heavier quark distributions: to about $10-20$\,\% total uncertainty on the strange and $3-5$\,\% on the charm and beauty measurements, for typically $x$ between $10^{-4}$ and $0.1$ and $Q^2$ extending from below threshold $m_Q^2$ up to a few times $10^4$\,GeV$^2$.
-The knowledge of the heavy quark densities is of prime relevance for understanding nuclear structure and the development of QCD as has often been emphasised.
+Charm and beauty tagging efficiencies were assumed to be $10$\,\% and $60$\,\%, respectively, following experience on heavy flavour tagging at HERA and ATLAS.
+Control of the light quark background in the charm analysis and of the charm background in the beauty tagging sample is assumed to be $1$ and $10$\,\%, respectively.
+Tagging efficiencies and background contaminations affect the statistical error.
+Besides, an additional systematic error of $3~(5)$\,\% is assumed in the simulated NC (CC) measurements.
+These assumptions result in very promising measurements of the heavier quark distributions, to about $10-20$\,\% ($3-5$\,\%) total uncertainty on the strange (charm and beauty) measurements, for $10^{-4}<x<0.1$ and $Q^2$ extending from below threshold $m_Q^2$ up to a few times $10^4$\,GeV$^2$.